A checklist for making a public interest disclosure

 Step 1: Is this a public interest disclosure?

-Under the Public Interest Disclosures Act 2010, only some kinds of information are 'public interest disclosures'.
+Under the Public Interest Disclosures Act 2010 (the PID Act), only some kinds of information are 'public interest disclosures' (PIDs).

-Any person, including a public sector employee, can make a public interest disclosure about:
+Any person, including a public sector employee, can make a PID about:

-- danger to the health or safety of a person with a disability
+- substantial and specific danger to the health or safety of a person with a disability

-A public sector officer can also make a public interest disclosure about:
+A public sector officer can also make a PID about:

 - corrupt conduct